-If you had an RMD for 2020 due by April 1, 2021, you are not required to take that distribution in April
+If you had an RMD for 2020 due by April 1, 2021, you were not required to take that distribution in April

 What if I already took my RMD for 2020?

-If you received a distribution in 2020, you were allowed perform a 60 day rollover to deposit the funds back into a retirement account.
+If you did receive a distribution in 2020, you were allowed perform a 60 day rollover to deposit the funds back into a retirement account.
 If your 60 day rollover period would end prior to August 31, 2020 the deadline to complete the rollover was extended to this date.

-If you received an RMD from your IRA and cannot roll the distribution over without violating the one rollover per year rule, you may repay the distribution back to your IRA provided the repayment is completed no later than August 31, 2020.
+If you received an RMD from your IRA and did not roll the distribution over without violating the one rollover per year rule, you could have repaid the distribution back to your IRA provided the repayment is completed no later than August 31, 2020.

 How does this affect inherited IRA distributions?

 If you were required to take a distribution within 5 years following the year of the original account holder’s death, do not count 2020 toward the 5 years.
 Essentially you have six years, instead of five, to distribute the inherited IRA if 2020 is within your 5 year period.

 Additional information can be found here.